Scientific Name: Digitalis purpurea

 Texture: Medium

-Exposure: Part sun/part shade
+Exposure: Full sun only if soil kept moist, Part sun/part shade

-Soil or Media: Humus rich, Well-drained
+Soil or Media: Acidic, Humus rich, Well-drained

-Flowers: Raceme, White, Purple, Pink, Jun-Jul
+Flowers: Raceme, White, Yellow, Purple, Pink, Apr-May-Jun-Jul

 Fruit: Capsule, Brown, Jun-Jul-Aug